 Crowds & Costs

 September is the start of the busy autumn season in Nepal, although things don't get really busy until October.
 Hotel prices enter the peak-season category.
-Travelers return to the trekking trails, although even the most popular treks don't get too busy in September.
+Travelers return to the trekking trails, although even the most popular treks don't get too crowded in September.

 Trekking Trails